 - No synthetic colors, dyes or fragrances

-Love Sun Body 100% Natural Mineral Sunscreens have been clinically tested hypoallergenic, non-comedogenic and are reef safe.
+Love Sun Body 100% Natural Origin Mineral Sunscreens have been clinically tested hypoallergenic, non-comedogenic and are reef safe.
 Love Sun Body formulas offer truly effective sunscreens, meeting and exceeding the regulatory requirements of the FDA OTC Monograph System, the European Commission’s recommendation on UVA protection and Health Canada Natural Health Products Regulations.
-Love Sun Body 100% Natural Mineral Sunscreens are made with the safest UVA and UVB filters - SPF 30 formulas non-nano zinc oxide and SPF 50 formulas non-nano zinc oxide and titanium dioxide and plant-based moisturizers.
+Love Sun Body 100% Natural Origin Mineral Sunscreens are made with the safest UVA and UVB filters - SPF 30 formulas non-nano zinc oxide and SPF 50 formulas non-nano zinc oxide and non-nano titanium dioxide and plant-based moisturizers.

 Love Sun Body was given the best score for safety and efficacy by the Environmental Working Group (EWG).
 Love Sun Body sunscreen formulas are certified PETA Cruelty Free and Vegan with no eye stinging ingredients.